Solstice: Solstice celebrations

 The term solstice can also be used in a wider sense, as the date (day) that such a passage happens.
 The solstices, together with the equinoxes, are connected with the seasons.
 In some languages they are considered to start or separate the seasons; in others they are considered to be centre points (in England, in the Northern Hemisphere, for example, the period around the northern solstice is known as midsummer).
-Midsummer's Day, defined as St. Johns Day by the Christian Church, is June 24, about three days after the solstice itself).
-Similarly December 25 is the start of the Christmas celebration, and is the day the Sun begins to return to the Northern Hemisphere.
-The traditional British and Irish (often) main rent and meeting days of the year: "the usual quarter days" was at first those of the solstices and equinoxes.
+Midsummer's Day, defined as St. Johns Day by the Christian Church, is 24 June, about three days after the solstice itself).
+Similarly 25 December is the start of the Christmas celebration, and is the day the Sun begins to return to the Northern Hemisphere.
+The traditional British and Irish main rent and meeting days of the year, "the usual quarter days," were often those of the solstices and equinoxes.

 Many cultures celebrate various combinations of the winter and summer solstices, the equinoxes, and the midpoints between them, leading to various holidays arising around these events.
 During the southern or winter solstice, Christmas is the most widespread contemporary holiday, while Yalda, Saturnalia, Karachun, Hanukkah, Kwanzaa, and Yule are also celebrated around this time.
 In East Asian cultures, the Dongzhi Festival is celebrated on the winter solstice.
 For the northern or summer solstice, Christian cultures celebrate the feast of St. John from June 23 to 24 (see St. John's Eve, Ivan Kupala Day), while Modern Pagans observe Midsummer, known as Litha among Wiccans.
 For the vernal (spring) equinox, several springtime festivals are celebrated, such as the Persian Nowruz, the observance in Judaism of Passover, the rites of Easter in most Christian churches, as well as the Wiccan Ostara.
 The autumnal equinox is associated with the Jewish holiday of Sukkot and the Wiccan Mabon.